Climate change is one of the biggest challenges of our time and we are focused on reducing our contributions.

 We have launched many initiatives and products across the business that are helping us to achieve our carbon goals and contributing to better outcomes for New Zealand and Australia.
 Some examples are:

 Our Concrete Division business Golden Bay's Ecosure cement is New Zealand’s lowest carbon cement.
 EcoSure’s reduced carbon footprint includes the use of waste tyres within the cement production process both reducing carbon emissions and diverting waste away from landfill.
-In 2022, the business used over 3 million individual tyres as a substitute for coal, and these tyres would otherwise have gone to landfill.
-Since upgrading the facility, the business has moved from around 22% to 46% of the energy demand from coal substitutes with alternative fuels, including waste end-of-life tyres and waste wood that isn’t suitable for recycling.
+In FY24, the business used under 18,000 tonnes of waste tyres, which together with waste wood achieved a coal substitution of 47%, a significant increased from the 22% achieved before upgrading the facility to be able to use tyres.
 The embodied carbon and life cycle assessment for the product are available in the Ecosure Environmental Product Declaration (EPD).

 This is how we calculated it (PDF) >>